 They’re located in Old Town Helotes- nestled between a group of older buildings filled with small business shops and restaurants.
 Once a month, Old Town Helotes hosts a Ladies Night (the 2nd Wednesday of every month), where ladies are invited to come out and sip some free wine while they browse and shop around.
 There’s a passport that you complete by stopping at the various stores for a chance to win raffle prizes.
 It’s a fun event and there are many wonderful women who attend.
 Hope to see you there!#ShopLocal and check out the yummy #wine at Helotes Creek Winery!
 Click To Tweet

 As you may have already noticed, I made the Executive decision to scale back on the Wine of the Week posts a little.
 Things have been busy around here, and I’m needing to make room for a few new topics to cover.

 So what does this mean?
 Well for one thing, it DOES NOT mean no more wine.
 It just means less reviews.
 Instead of posting on a weekly basis, I’ll be posting reviews as I come across wine worth mentioning- good or bad.
 I thought that would be sufficient enough for my wine lovers.

 We don’t want anyone thinking we’re lushes… LOL

-If you prefer the weekly schedule, let me know, and I will re-evaluate.
+If you prefer the regular schedule, let me know, and I will re-evaluate.
 In the meantime, there are plenty of reviews on good, affordable, and accessible wines already on the blog.
 Just head over to the category tab and click on wine, or check out my personal faves: Confidencial, Two Vines, Chateau Ste.
 Michelle, and Stressed Mommy.